Convict leasing: Economic motivations

-Incarcerated, overwhelmingly Black, people were a source of revenue for states from the onset of convict leasing, viewed as a cheap and disposable workforce, and this view would persist as prison labour transitioned away from convict leasing and toward prisons as state operated self-sustaining plantations, farms and factories, like Angola Plantation which operate to this day.
+Incarcerated, overwhelmingly Black, people were a source of revenue for states from the onset of convict leasing, viewed as a cheap and disposable workforce, and this view would persist as prison labour transitioned away from convict leasing and toward prisons as state operated self-sustaining plantations, farms and factories, like Angola Plantation which operates to this day.
 The state would, in effect, become the lessee.

 The economic rationale of convict leasing was inseparable from its racial motivations and roots.
 Following slavery, incarceration and carceral labour were utilised to rebuild economies with the newly criminalised Black citizens.
 Contemporary sociologist Frank Tannenbaum observed that incarceration was not solely an economic alternative to slavery, but a reorganisation to preserve racial hierarchy and provide a flow of cheap labour for industry.

-Lived Experiences and Gender
+Lived experiences and gender

 By the 1880s, Black people made up between 80 and 90% of those incarcerated in the South.
-The lived experience of two Black men, Ezekiel Archey and Ambrose Haskins, who were leased to the Pratt Mines by the state was documented in their petition to Reginald Dawson, the then president of the Alabama Board of Inspectors of Convicts.
+The lived experience of two Black men—Ezekiel Archey and Ambrose Haskins—who were leased to the Pratt Mines by the state, was documented in their petition to Reginald Dawson, the then president of the Alabama Board of Inspectors of Convicts.
 Their letter describes persistent discrimination and physical abuse based explicitly on their skin colour, as well as a refusal to allow them family visitation.
 They also describe food shortages, and excessive work quotas.
 They observed that Black people "who do the work" were being routinely punished for the misconduct of incarcerated white people, whilst also denied the same privileges afforded to the white people.
 At no point do they plea for freedom, but they write to show the harsh treatment of incarcerated Black people as compared to incarcerated white people, as delays and missed quotas were out of their control.

 Whilst the majority of people subjected to convict leasing were Black men, Black women were also incarcerated and forced into labour within the system.
 Women’s experiences were both gendered and racialised, reflecting an intersection of punishment, exploitation, and social control.
 In the post-Emancipation South, Black women were also criminalised through the same mechanisms that men were with charges of vagrancy, petty theft, and "crimes against morality."
 These charges often masked efforts to regulate behaviour, enforce economic dependence, and maintain social control over Black women.